 Chapter 8: Future of SDN¶

 It is still early days for SDN.
 Cloud-hosted control planes are being deployed in production networks, but we are only just starting to see SDN being trialed in access networks and programmable pipelines being used to introduce new data plane functionality.
-As the technology matures and the APIs stabilize we expect to see increased adoption, but it may be new use cases still on the horizon that have the biggest impact on the role SDN eventually plays.
-This chapter looks at two promising examples.
+Enterprises have adopted network virtualization and SD-WAN to varying degrees, but there are still a lot more traditional networks than software-defined ones.
+As the technology matures and the APIs stabilize we expect to see increased adoption of the use cases discussed earlier, but it may be new use cases still on the horizon that have the biggest impact on the role SDN eventually plays.
+Indeed, the ability to support capabilities that were impossible in traditional networks is a great part of the promise of SDN.
+This chapter looks at two promising examples of emerging capabilities.

 8.1 Verifiable Networks¶